Importing A Classic Car Into the United States: What You Need to Know

 Non United States residents are permitted to import a car to the USA, but for only up to a year.

-Insure Your Classic Cars with an Agency You Trust
+Insure Your Classic Cars with a Company You Can Trust

 With a little know-how, you can import a classic car from Japan, Europe, Australia, or any other foreign market without any headaches or hassles.
 Once you have your documents collected and your duty fees prepared, importing a foreign vehicle is mostly a waiting game as your vehicle ships to the port of entry.